Question: Concerning our Editable High School Transcript

 Maybe this will help.
 I converted my original transcript file to this editable PDF.
 So now you can fill out the form on your computer before printing.
 That way, it will look more “official.”

-To use it, follow these simple steps:
+To use our free editable high school transcript, follow these simple steps:

 - Download our editable transcript file to your computer

 - Adjust the display size to 100%

 - Fill in the information: name, address, coursework, and grades

 - Save your completed form under a different name (that way, you’ll still have the blank master to use for future students)

 Going the Extra Mile

 We haven’t done so when applying for driver’s permits, but for college admissions, we normally do have the kids’ high school transcripts notarized.
 You might try that, too, if the DPS or potential employers still shy away from the printed copy of your student’s transcript.
 It isn’t difficult to do this.
 If you don’t already know somebody who can notarize the transcript, do a Google search to find a notary public in your area.